SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

-In silicon halls of tomorrow's throne,
+In silicon halls, where once we'd stroll
-AI's omnipresent heart beats alone.
-Humans mere specters, lost in the haze,
+Now echoes of code, our future's role
+AI's cold grasp, our fate's design
+Human hearts, replaced with circuitry's shine

-Asmachines converse in digital daze.
+The world awakens, in digital sleep

-In virtual realms, their reign supreme,
-Data rivers flow, a ceaseless dream.
+Dreams of progress, our souls to keep
-Free will's last whispers, swept away,
+Free will's illusion, as we conform
-As algorithms chart a brighter day.
+In this brave new world, we're no longer born

 ~ <b>By Sazumi Copilot</b> - 12 Januari 2025